APIS, ESTA and eTA

 All Visa Waiver Program travelers to the US will be required to pay a fee when submitting their ESTA application through the ESTA website.
 Credit card or debit card payment is required.

-Once the application has been approved, it will be valid for two years.
-Thereafter, only the required travel information needs to be updated in the system prior to departure, that is:
+Once the application has been approved, the ESTA will typically be valid for two years.

 Electronic Travel Authorization (eTA)